Kimika Forbes: 2017 Liga Femenina

 Following her performance at the 2016 Copa Libertadores Femenina, Colombian club Independiente Santa Fé offered her a one-year contract.
 Her arrival generated high expectations.

 By 2017, Forbes still did not speak Spanish but claimed to be able to understand it, did not hesitate to sign with Independiente Santa Fé in Colombia.
 Amongst her teammates, she did not have anyone with whom she could maintain a fluent conversation in English.
 Forbes stated in an interview that football in her country was still new and at an initial stage, whilst she had gone to Colombia to play, live the experience, enjoy the opportunity and that it was in Colombia where she could enjoy playing.

 In February 2017, Forbes was included in a poll of ten players to decide who would be the 2017 Liga Femenina Star Player.
 Forbes continued to play for her national team whilst playing for Independiente Santa Fé, receiving a call up for friendlies in March 2017, who was part of an undefeated squad in the Liga Femenina at the time.

-In the 2017 Liga Femenina, Forbes was the goalkeeper who received the least amount of goals against her.
+In the 2017 Liga Femenina, Forbes was the goalkeeper who received the fewest goals against her.

 2017 Copa Libertadores Femenina

 In 2017, Forbes again featured in the Copa Libertadores Femenina for her second consecutive season as Independiente Santa Fé had qualified as champions of the 2017 Liga Femenina as undefeated champions.
-At Independiente Santa Fé, Forbes was teammates with Venezuelan Oriana Altuve, who was the team's leading goal scorer with 12 goals in the league, and Costa Rican Melissa Herrera.
+At Independiente Santa Fé, she was teammates with Venezuelan Oriana Altuve, who was the team's leading goal scorer with 12 goals in the league, and Costa Rican Melissa Herrera.
 She also shared the goalkeeping duty with Vanessa Córdoba, the daughter of former Boca Juniors goalkeeper Óscar Córdoba.
 Santa Fé were grouped against her former Paraguayan club Sportivo Limpeño in the tournament, where they faced Bolivian club Deportivo Ita in their opening fixture as Forbes was considered one of the team's references, amongst other players.

 During late 2017, Forbes signed a contract extension with Santa Fé until May 2018 was sched to travel with the side to face Athletico Bilbao’s women's team in Spain in December 2017.

 In Colombia, Forbes was happy that women were included in football and because she felt that her work was being valued.

 During the 2017 and 2018 Liga Femenina seasons, Forbes was again teammates with Uruguayan player Stephanie Lacoste, with whom she had won the 2016 Copa Libertadores Femenina at Sportivo Limpeño.

 Following the 2017 season, Forbes signed a contract extension until May 2018.